Soda Firing Opportunities

 - Min/Max Dimensions: There is no minimum dimension, other than no small beads.
 However, keep in mind that flat pieces like tiles, especially THIN & flat pieces are more likely to warp.
 Pieces must be under 15 inches tall and no more than 14 inches wide.
 Some exceptions can be made, but must be approved in advance.
 Plates/flat things wider than 4 inches must not be glazed

 - Glazes: We have a number of cone 10 glazes available for use including: 2 shinos, white, yellow salt, tenmoku, teal, and a red.
 It turns out our regular cone 6 studio glazes look really good at cone 10 as well.
 We have 1 flashing slip available and will be testing several more.
 You are welcome to use your own glazes - several different commercial brands can handle cone 10, including Mayco Stoneware and Amaco Potter's Choice.

 - Cone: Typically we will fire to cone 10, but we are starting to explore lower temperature firings as well.
 The target cone will be clearly identified in the registration process.

 - Clay: Any cone 10 clay body can be used, but we have several that are known to be good for Soda available to purchase in the studio.
 Click here to go to our Online Store for high fire clay details.
 The Oregon White clay that was the main studio clay does very well in the soda kiln also.

-- Type of Soda Firing: We will primarily be introducing Soda in solid/powder form (burritos) but may also do some minimal spraying to increase coverage on the back side of the kiln.
+- Type of Soda Firing: We will be introducing Soda in solid/powder form (burritos).
 We will not be reduction cooling.
 If you do not know what any of that means then do not worry about it!
 Participating will help you learn more about the process.